Watch the video below in which we brew 3 needles inside a tea infuser. It's too easy, but it's true.

-Kuding tea is a medicinal tea that has been used in traditional Chinese medicine for thousands of years.
+Kuding tea (also known as 'Ku Ding Cha') is a medicinal tea that has been used in traditional Chinese medicine for thousands of years.
 The word 'Ku' means bitter and the Chinese character for 'Ding' ('丁'）means 'spike' as is the shape this tea.
-Kuding tea, (Kuding Cha), is commonly known as 'bitter nail tea'.
-The leaves used to make this tea are from the evergreen Ilex Kudingcha plant which is grown in China and is a type of holly but without the sharp points and with a rubbery texture.
+Needle kuding tea, is commonly known as 'bitter nail tea'.
+The leaves used to make this tea are from the evergreen Ilex Kuding cha plant which is grown in China.
 The long narrow leaves are twisted together to form distinctive long stick/spike-like shapes.
-Another distinctive feature of Kuding tea, as its name implies, is its bitter taste.
-Some drinkers find that the bitterness is followed by a slightly sweet taste.
+Another distinctive feature, as its name implies, is its bitter taste.
+Though, some drinkers find that the bitterness is followed by a slightly sweet taste.

-When making Kuding tea it's a good idea to use just two or three of the spikes if it's your first experience of the tea because of its strong bitter taste.
-As you become accustomed to the tea then 3-5 spikes are usual.
+When making Kuding tea it's a good idea to use just 2 needles/spikes if it's your first experience of the tea because of its strong bitter taste.
+As you become accustomed to the tea, then you could increase it to 3-4 needles.
 Begin by warming your tea cup and teapot with hot water.
-Then steep the Kuding tea in the pot using hot water, not boiling water ( between 80-90 degrees centigrade) for one minute.
+Then steep the Kuding tea in the pot using hot water for two minutes.
 The spikes can be used several times - after the second brewing you will need to increase the steeping time.